dapr/docs/daprdocs/content/en/getting-started/get-started-api.md

 ]
 ```

-Notice, the objects contained in the state each have a `key` assigned with the value `name`.
+Notice, that objects contained in the state each have a `key` assigned with the value `name`.
 You will use the key in the next step.

 Store the new states using the following commands: